Myolnir/NodeJSHapiBoilerplate/README.md

-# nodeHapiMongoSkeleton
+# NodeJSHapiBoilerplate
-Sleketon for a NodeJS with Hapi and MongoDB
+Boilerplate for a NodeJS with Hapi